 - 6.5 This application proposes the replacement of the existing chalet with a 3 storey permanent dwelling.
-The property would comprise of 2 bedrooms with a dining area at first floor and lounge at second floor level.
-The ground floor would accommodate a double garage and small utility room and wet room. - 6.6 The dwelling would comprises of facing brickwork at ground level with 'set in' elements above consisting of fibre cement boarding.
+The property would comprise of 2 bedrooms with a dining/kitchen area at first floor and a smaller inset element at second floor accommodating a living area and front balcony.
+The ground floor would accommodate a double garage and small utility room and wet room. - 6.6 The dwelling would comprise of facing brickwork at ground level with the first floor and second floor consisting of fibre cement boarding.
 The roof of the property would be flat and comprise of a fibre glass GRP finish.
-The property would measure 8m in height and 10.2m in width by 7.5m in depth. - 6.7 It is proposed that the property would be lived in all year round and not just on a holiday basis as per the existing chalet.
+The property would measure 7.7m in height and 11.2m in width by 7.5m in depth. - 6.7 It is proposed that the property would be lived in all year round and not just on a holiday basis as per the existing chalet.